 Use the ALTER SYSTEM SET LOG_ARCHIVE_DEST statement to set the tenant-level archiving path and piece switching cycle.
 By default, the cycle is 1d (1 day).
 The archiving path and data backup path can be independently configured. |

-| Piece switching | The piece switching feature is disabled by default. | The piece switching feature is enabled by default, and the cycle is 1 day. |
+| Piece switching | Piece switching can be disabled, and it is disabled by default. | Only piece switching is allowed, and the default cycle is 1 day. |

 | Method to set the archiving delay time | Use the ALTER SYSTEM SET LOG_ARCHIVE_CHECKPOINT_INTERVAL statement. |